How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 Or, you can use pieces of climbing gear (e.g., cams and nuts) to anchor into the rock.
 However, if you’re going to use climbing gear for your setup, be sure to get quality instruction on how to do so properly to avoid injury.

-For at-home hammocking, you have multiple ways to hang up your snooze spot.
-Here are some awesome methods to try at home or in your backyard:
+For at-home hammocking, there are multiple ways to hang your relaxation spot without trees.
+The following list outlines some methods to try at home or in your backyard.

-If you don’t have any solid trees to use in your backyard, fence posts and poles can serve as the next best thing.
+If you lack solid trees in your backyard, fence posts and poles can serve as a reliable alternative for attaching a hammock to.

-Once you’ve found an ideal hammocking spot for your posts, you’ll do the following:
+Once you’ve found an ideal hammocking spot for your hammock posts, follow these steps.

 1. Dig two holes into the ground for your posts.
 These should be about 2 feet deep, 10 to 15 feet apart, and 4 to 6 inches wide.